bitovi/academy/src/angular/15-order-history-component/order-history-component.md

 - Generate a `HistoryComponent` in `src/app/order/history/history.component.ts`
 - Show `HistoryComponent` when we navigate to `/order-history`

-When complete, you should be able to navigate to [http://localhost:4200/order-history](http://localhost:4200/order-history) and see _'history works!'_.

 ### What you need to know